suranaarpit/Licious-Clone/README.md

 # Licious-clone

 This is our first project at Masai School Unit-2 construct week after learning HTML, CSS & JAVASCRIPT.

-Here is the link of our website live on netlify: https://licious.netlify.app/
+* Here is the link of our website live on netlify: https://licious.netlify.app/

+* Our Licious Clone demo: https://bit.ly/3pkeqgM

-Here is Our Blog Post: https://bit.ly/3vmNzou
+* Here is Our Blog Post: https://bit.ly/3vmNzou

 ## Contributors